esoreq/Day_one/_episodes/02-Terminal_basics.md

 {: .challenge}

 ## Why would we want to use the terminal
 Clearly, there is an elephant in the room...
-I don't want to waste your time by teaching you this old interface.
+Why would I want to waste your time by teaching you this old interface.
 > ## Solution
 > The solution lies in automation and standardization.
+> If I know that the filesystem will look the same for every project I create, I can set up automatic processes that will take that into account.
+Look at the following line for example.
 > ~~~
-> mkdir -p sandbox/Project/{Data,Notebooks,Code,Tmp,Report/{Tables,Figures,Background,Presentation}}
+> mkdir -p sandbox/My_first_project/{Data/{pkl,csv,zip},Notebooks,Code,Tmp,Report/{Tables,Figures,Background/{pdf,pptx},Presentation}}
 > ~~~
 > {: .language-bash}
 {: .solution}